Mundre Ko Comedy Club

 Mundre Ko Comedy Club was a Nepali stand-up comedy and talk show broadcast by Nepal Television.
 Hosted by Jeetu Nepal, the first season of the show had its premiere broadcast on 5 November 2018.
 While the show ended on the 8th of November 2021.
 It was one of the most viewed television programs in Nepal.
-Season 3 is expected to premier on 16 March 2023.
+Season 3 was expected to premier on 16 March 2023.